 Applicants must meet the admission requirements of the Graduate College.
 They should have taken extensive coursework in English and should have taught English for at least two years.
 Application should be made to the College of Education.

-The Master of Arts in teaching and learning with a mathematics education subprogram requires a minimum of 32 s.h. of graduate credit with a program grade-point average (GPA) of at least 3.00 for graduation.
+The Master of Arts in teaching and learning with a mathematics education subprogram requires a minimum of 32 s.h. of graduate credit with a Graduate College program grade-point average (GPA) of at least 3.00 for graduation.

 The program provides students with advanced specialization in mathematics and education as a better foundation for K–12 teaching.